department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/phase2-AT/topline.md

 1. **Two participants (both desktop) said that the blue VA part is too large** and has too many links.
 (One person in phase 1 said the same thing, so that's a total of 3 people from both phases of research.)

 ### Accessibility issues to investigate
 The 9 participants that we talked with each used their assistive technology in different ways, depending on their experience level and their amount of visual perception.
-Their visual abilities ranged from completely blind to low vision to more vision but needing magnification to read.
-And assistive technology can have different versions that behave differently, so reproducing some of the issues has been challenging. *Because there was such variability in technology and visual disability, accessibility issues that affected even one participant are included here* to consider.
+Their visual abilities ranged from impaired vision to low vision to completely blind.
+And assistive technology can have different versions that behave differently, so reproducing some of the issues has been challenging. **Because there was such variability in technology and visual ability, accessibility issues that affected even one participant are included here** to consider.
 All such issues for consideration are listed below, starting with the issues that caused difficulty while participants were doing tasks.
 Then we'll follow with other issues that came up during the post-task interview but hadn't interfered with completing tasks.

 #### Issues that caused difficulty in doing tasks
-12. Two screen reader users (desktop using JAWS and VoiceOver) had **difficulty opening and closing the search box** in the header.
-Focus wasn't in the search box when it opened, but both participants expected to be able to select *Search* and type.
+12. Two screen reader users (desktop using JAWS and VoiceOver) had **difficulty using search in the desktop header**.
+It was unclear what happened after they activated the search button.
+Focus didn't appear to be in the search box when it opened, though both participants expected to be able to activate *Search* and type.
      1. The JAWS user (p1) tried "enter" to open the search box but couldn't find it to type text.
 They expected to *right arrow* or *tab* to the right and expand the box, but that didn't work.
 They had to *arrow down* to get to the box.
 They were also unable to close the search box.
      1. The VoiceOver user (p10) had difficulty opening the search box and software keyboard.
 It didn't work at first, so they tried double-tapping but didn't expect to have to do that before typing their search string.

-1. For p1 (desktop using JAWS screen reader), **nothing on the login page was read by JAWS** except for the the page title.
+1. For p1 (desktop using JAWS screen reader), **after signing in, only the page title was read on the landing page**--not any of the content.
-1. p3 (desktop using MAGic 14 screen reader and magnifier) **couldn't understand some pages and links because MAGic 14 didn't read them** at all.
+1. p3 (desktop using MAGic version 14 screen reader and magnifier) **couldn't understand some pages and links because MAGic didn't read them** at all.
 He's accustomed to hovering with his mouse to get the screen reader to read the link aloud, and then clicking on the link to go there.
 For many links, he had to click on them to get them to be read, but others weren't read at all.
-MAGic 14 is an old screen reader that was discontinued 3 years ago, but p3 reported that it usually works.
+MAGic is older screen reader technology for which support has been discontinued by Freedom Scientific, but p3 reported that it usually works.
 Below is a list of what didn't work in our prototype with his screen reader:

     1. *VA Benefits and Health Care* and *About VA* in header not read (but *Find a VA Location* was fine).
     1. *US Department of Veterans Affairs* reads the page URL instead of "US Department of Veterans Affairs".